SpaceX brings 4 astronauts home with midnight splashdown | Technology

 That amounts to two crew launches and two splashdowns in barely a month.
 Musk's company has now launched 26 people into orbit in less than two years since it started ferrying astronauts for NASA.
 Eight of those 26 were space tourists.

+SpaceX's William Gerstenmaier, a vice president, called it ''a pretty exciting time.''
+Barely five hours after splashdown, the company founded by Musk in 2002 launched another batch of its internet satellites known as Starlinks from Cape Canaveral.

+"Satellites are nice, but flying people are a little special and a little bit different, and the team here sure understands that," he told reporters. ''There's a sense of relief and a sense of accomplishment that you know you've done something good.''
+NASA is more impressed than ever, given SpaceX's hectic pace of late.
+The only problem of note in the latest flight was a mechanical nut that wiggled loose and floated away from the SpaceX capsule following Thursday's undocking.
+Officials assured everyone it would not pose a danger to the space station.

-The newly returned astronauts said their mission was highlighted by the three visitors and their ex-astronaut escort who dropped by in April, opening up NASA's side of the station to paying guests after decades of resistance.
+"Look at all this work in the last month,'' said Kathy Lueders, NASA's space operations mission chief.
+"I want to personally thank SpaceX for just, wow, just performing such seamless operations on all those missions."
+The astronauts said their mission was highlighted by the three visitors and their ex-astronaut escort who dropped by in April, opening up NASA's side of the station to paying guests after decades of resistance.

 On the downside, they had to contend with a dangerous spike in space junk after Russia blew up a satellite in a missile test in mid-November.
 More than 1,500 pieces of shrapnel spread across Earth's orbit for years to come.